Understand how to safeguard the well-being of children and young people in schools or colleges

 Topic Overview

-The TQUK Level 3 Diploma in Supporting Teaching and Learning (RQF) is a comprehensive qualification designed for teaching assistants, learning support assistants, and other support staff working in primary, secondary, or special educational needs settings.
-This diploma equips learners with the advanced knowledge and practical skills needed to effectively support teachers and enhance pupil progress.
-It covers key areas such as child development, safeguarding, behaviour management, and inclusive practice, ensuring that support staff can contribute meaningfully to the learning environment.
+The TQUK Level 3 Award in Supporting Teaching and Learning (RQF) is a vocationally-related qualification designed for individuals who work or want to work as teaching assistants, learning support assistants, or similar roles in primary, secondary, or special educational needs settings.
+This qualification focuses on developing the knowledge and skills required to support teachers and pupils effectively, covering areas such as child development, safeguarding, communication, and promoting positive behaviour.
+It is a nationally recognised qualification in the UK and provides a solid foundation for career progression in education.

 Key Concepts